nhsconnect/prm-practice-migration/guide/01-kick-off.md

 ### Training

-We recommend you discuss how you will approach training at a high level.
+We recommend you find out who will deliver training and make contact with the relevant team to discuss delivery.
 [Read more about training](training).